brandondtb/resume/resume-brandon-beveridge.md

 ### Software Engineer

 I am a Lead/Staff Software engineer with a focus on distributed data engineering and cloud infrastructure.
-I am currently building data systems at [Gourmet Growth](http://www.gourmetgrowth.com).
+I am currently building data systems at [Ampla](http://www.getampla.com).
 I have development experience throughout the stack.

 ## Skills